- Act on Academic Fixed-Term Contracts

 Note: The links refer to FAQ's of the DAAD, which are always updated

-The form "Risk assessment for the continuation of university operations during a pandemic until the official declaration of termination (2020 - Coronavirus SARS-CoV-2)", which applies to Kiel University, was adapted on 22.
-November 2022.
-This was done on the basis of the amendment of the Corona Control Ordinance Schleswig-Holstein (20.11.2021) and the Infection Protection Act (22.11.2021) and is available on the pages of the Safety Engineer's Office (in German).
+The form "Risk assessment for the continuation of university operations during a pandemic until the official declaration of termination (2020 - Coronavirus SARS-CoV-2)", which applies to Kiel University, was adapted on 12.04.2022.
+The risk assessment is available on the pages of the Safety Engineer's Office (in German).

-If the risk assessment shows that mouth-nose protection is to be provided for the employees, the order form is to be filled in and sent to the soap warehouse/central warehouse.
-A link to the order form is presented in the risk assessment form.
+If the risk assessment shows that mouth-nose protection is to be provided for the employees, the risk assessment form is to be filled in and sent to the soap warehouse/central warehouse.

 Due to the required adherence to the distance specifications, there may be more work alone in rooms and laboratories.
 Working alone can mean that a person is exposed to increased or critical risks.
 A person is considered to be 'working alone' if help cannot be provided immediately after an accident or critical situation.